yuanqing/stoke/README.md

 back-quoted   = &ldquo;`&rdquo; , { unquoted | single­-quoted | double­-quoted } , &ldquo;`&rdquo; ;
 </pre>

 (Currently, Stoke does *not* support escape sequences.
-For example, you cannot escape a double-quote character when inside a double-quote block.)
+For example, you currently cannot escape a double-quote character when inside a double-quote block.)

 Stoke will throw an error if a given command does not conform to the above grammar rules.